-Kenneth (Ken) A. Colburn advises energy and environmental regulators on air quality and climate-related issues, as well as on opportunities associated with regulatory compliance, energy efficiency, renewable energy, distributed generation, integrated resource planning, and other energy policy matters.
+Kenneth (Ken) A. Colburn directs RAP’s U.S. program.
+He advises energy and environmental regulators on air quality and climate-related issues, including beneficial electrification and streamlining energy and environmental regulation.

 Mr. Colburn holds a bachelor’s degree in mathematics from the Massachusetts Institute of Technology and master’s degrees in business administration and education from the University of New Hampshire.
 He serves on the board of the New Hampshire Electric Cooperative, the National Association of Rural Electric Cooperatives (NRECA), and several non-profit organizations.